RedSpiderMkV/FinanceMarketDataGrabber/Readme.md

 The Google Finance API is still working.
 I'm currently looking into other data providers to retrieve historic data from.

-So far the following have been found:
-1. Dukascopy
-2. AlphaVantage

 Libraries to download data from them will be uploaded soon but will probably be in C# since I've grown weary of Python...

 Neither provide crypto currency data though.